nixworks/public/news/2010/12/9/README.md

 ##### Governor of Florida
 ### [Governor of the U.S. state of Florida Charlie Crist posthumously pardons Jim Morrison, the lead singer of The Doors, for indecent exposure. ](/news/2010/12/9/governor-of-the-u-s-state-of-florida-charlie-crist-posthumously-pardons-jim-morrison-the-lead-singer-of-the-doors-for-indecent-exposure.md)
-_Context: Charlie Crist, indecent exposure, Jim Morrison, Governor of Florida, the state, Doors_
+_Context: Charlie Crist, indecent exposure, Jim Morrison, the state, Doors, Governor of Florida_

 ##### Coronation Street
 ### [An hour-long live episode of "Coronation Street" is broadcast on the soap opera's 50th anniversary. ](/news/2010/12/9/an-hour-long-live-episode-of-coronation-street-is-broadcast-on-the-soap-opera-s-50th-anniversary.md)
-_Context: soap opera, Coronation Street_
+_Context: Coronation Street, soap opera_

 ##### Calisto Tanzi
 ### [Calisto Tanzi, the founder and former chief executive of multinational food corporation Parmalat, is sentenced to 18 years imprisonment for fraud. ](/news/2010/12/9/calisto-tanzi-the-founder-and-former-chief-executive-of-multinational-food-corporation-parmalat-is-sentenced-to-18-years-imprisonment-for.md)